 Another theory is that the name comes from an ancient Greek word that means “tiller of the land.”
 Georgia has a rich agricultural heritage, and is one of the oldest wine regions in the world!

 In the case of Georgia, the US state, the name was for King George II, who granted the state its charter.
 So, a lot less interesting (to me), and totally unrelated!

-Now stay tuned for the next few posts about Georgia, where I join forces with my older brother, author of his own, much-more-robust travel blog.
+Now stay tuned for the next few posts about Georgia, where I join forces with my older brother.

 I’m excited about this series, because I’ve been wanting to come to Georgia for quite awhile.
 I was actually pretty close to teaching English here!
 I also took more photos in Georgia alone than I did in the whole Silk Road leading me here, so get ready.